nats-io/nats-spark-connector/load_balanced/README.md

 - "nats.ssl.context.factory.class"
   Can be used to specify the name of your own SSL context factory class to use for the NATS connection.

+- "nats.idle-timeout.minutes"
+  If specified, the connector stops consuming new messages after being idle (no new messages delivered) for that number of minutes.

 ### Spark Streaming Sink Options
 An example Scala sink configuration for the NATS connector follows:
 ```